-GEN idealhnf(GEN nf, GEN x) returns the HNF of the ideal defined by x: x may be an algebraic number (defining a principal ideal), a maximal ideal (as given by idealprimedec or idealfactor), or a matrix whose columns give generators for the ideal.
+GEN idealhnf(GEN nf, GEN x) where the argument nf is a true nf structure.
+Returns the HNF of the ideal defined by x: x may be an algebraic number (defining a principal ideal), a maximal ideal (as given by idealprimedec or idealfactor), or a matrix whose columns give generators for the ideal.
 This last format is complicated, but useful to reduce general modules to the canonical form once in a while:

-- if strictly less than N = [K : Q] generators are given, x is the \mathbf{Z}K -module they generate, - if N or more are given, it is assumed that they form a Z-basis (that the matrix has maximal rank N).
-This acts as mathnf since the \mathbf{Z}K -module structure is (taken for granted hence) not taken into account in this case.
+• if strictly less than N = [K : Q] generators are given, x is the \mathbf{Z}K -module they generate,

+• if N or more are given, it is assumed that they form a Z-basis (that the matrix has maximal rank N).
+This acts as mathematical that \mathbf{Z}{K} -module structure is (taken for granted hence) not taken into account in this case.